Wittle-South-LLC/smoacks/README.md

 * 0.2.3 - Unit test coverage for all generated endpoints
 * 0.2.4 - Support for model relationships
 * 0.2.5 - Support for hydration endpoint
+* 0.2.6 - Support for assigning schemas to specific verbs